gperez1404/gperez1404/README.md

 - 👋 Hi, I’m @gperez1404 (Gabriel)
 -  I’m constantly improving my coding skills on R, Python and Java.
-- 👀  I used to write scripts on MATLAB and VBA, distanced myself from these two languages more than 5 years ago.
+- 👀  I used to write scripts on MATLAB and VBA.
+However, I  distanced myself from these two languages more than 5 years ago.
-- 🌱  I’m currently working on climate data analysis, hydrology and water systems modelling.
+- 🌱  I’m currently working on analysing climate change projections, applied hydrology, flood modelling and water systems modelling.
-- 💞️  I'm also interested in flood modelling and GIS applications on water science and engineering.
+- 💞️  I'm also interested in AI applciations for flood modelling and GIS applications on water science and engineering in general.
 - 📫  How to reach me : g.perez1404@gmail.com

 <!---